Tinting Laws

 Medical exemptions

 However, and this is important: California tint law does not permit these devices to be used during darkness (see CA Vehicle Code 26708.2 for reference below).
-This effectively means window tint film even with a medical exemption is illegal.
+This effectively means darker window tint film even with a medical exemption is illegal.

-Any sun-screening devices beyond legal limits (i.e. under medical exemptions) must be removable.
+Law regulates that any sun-screening devices beyond legal limits (i.e. under medical exemptions) must be removable.
 Additionally, these devices need to have at least 35% VLT and reflection, and must be green, gray or neutral smoke in color.

 Window film certificate